PDS Logo, the Tree of Life

 From there, you can begin using meditation and mindfulness to help you manage your triggers.
 This will help you better understand why certain things are triggering for you (often, they’re rooted in childhood traumas) and working to stay in the present moment.

-If you're a fearful avoidant, and are interested in learning more, consider our Release Emotions with Somatic Processing course or Fearful Avoidant to Securely Attached program.
+If you're a fearful avoidant, and are interested in learning more, consider our Release Emotions with Somatic Processing course to help you manage your triggers.

 Share this Article